checkpoint-restore/criu/test/javaTests/README.md

 ## Memory mapping Java APIs

 Here we test the Memory Mapping APIs by checkpointing the application in following scenario and verifying the contents after restore:
 - Memory-mapping a file and writing its content to another file.
 (MemoryMappings.java)

+## Socket-based Java APIs

+Here we test the Socket-based API's by checkpointing the application in the following scenario and verifying the state after restore:
+- Checkpointing the server process in the middle of data transfer.
+(Sockets.java)
+- Checkpointing the server process after it has bound to a port but is not listening for client connections.
+(SocketListen.java)
+- Checkpointing the server process while it is listening for client connections, and no client has connected yet.
+(SocketConnect.java)
+- Checkpointing the server process when it has multiple clients in multiple states connected to it.
+(SocketMultiple.java)
+- Checkpointing the client process in the middle of data transfer.
+(SocketsData.java)

 ### Prerequisites for running the tests:
 - Maven